 The concealed carrier must be 21 years of age or older, unless an active member of the United States Armed Forces, and have a valid Georgia Weapons Carry License (or a weapons carry license/permit from a reciprocal state if the carrier is not a resident of Georgia).
 The carry license holder is responsible for knowing and following the law at all times.
-Guides for students and employees are available on the Public Safety webpage.
+Guides for students and employees are available online at www.centralgatech.edu/public-safety.